Washington Post Retracts Story About Russian Hackers Penetrating US Electricity Grid

 Re: (Score:2)

 Your moral framework derives directly from your value system.
-If your value system is based on false and or mixed premises, your moral code will either be objectively evil or simply so internally hypocritical and contradictory that it cannot be used to shape a workable bundle of ethics.
-If you think that living in another country where the environment is different means that one's evaluation of whether or not it's OK to (for example) murder, rape, steal, enslave, lie, etc would be different, then your entire understanding of the matter is so under (or mal) informed, or you are so willing to be disingenuous in the interests of being able to sound like a condescending superior, that you really should excuse yourself from making such lectures.
-Especially when you decide to trot out words like "cowards" while making such a craven display of your own.
+If your value system is based on false and or mixed premises, your moral code will either be objectively evil or simply so internally hypocritical and contradictory that it cannot be used to shape a workable bun

 Re: (Score:2)